Skip to main content

 Access free

-We are a small practice.
-We take on fewer clients so we can remain genuinely accountable to each one.
-Here is how we begin.
+I take on fewer clients so I can remain genuinely accountable to each one.
+Here is how I approach new work.

 01